sebastiangreger/kirby3-commentions/README.md

 ],
 ```

-### Hide forms behind button
+### Collapsible forms (show/hide)

-If desired, the following setting triggers additional markup that can be used to hide the forms by default, allowing for an accessible open/close functionality:
+If desired, the following setting triggers additional markup in the included form markup that can be used to hide the forms by default, allowing for an accessible open/close functionality:

 ```php
 'sgkirby.commentions.hideforms' => true,